 If you like eating meat and are interested in supporting small farmers, check out www.localharvest.org to find farms in your area.
 This is a great place to find vegetable CSA’s as well.
 For Willamette Valley locals, I love Winter Green Farm.
 The farmers are incredibly kind people and have certified organic grass-fed beef.

 I recommend visiting the farms and asking farmers about their practices in raising animals.
 Most farmers are more than happy to talk about their craft.
 Some questions I would ask: What amount of time are the animals in the pasture?
 In the Willamette Valley, given our months of rain and mud, about eighty percent is considered good.
 I would ask to look at the animals and make sure you feel good about their living conditions and that they look healthy.
 If the animals are not certified organic you’ll want to inquire about whether they’ve been fed supplemental feed that contains antibiotics.
-If chickens or cows are kept in too close of quarters they will be given antibiotics (for more info about the dangers of antibiotics used in the animal industry, go here).
+If chickens or cows are kept in too close of quarters they will be given antibiotics (for more info about the dangers of antibiotics used in the animal industry, check out this article).

 It matters to me that the animals are slaughtered on site.
 The trauma comes when an animal is loaded into a trailer for maybe the first time ever and taken to a slaughterhouse that is full of scared animals.
 Adrenalin in cows has been shown to change the flavor and texture of their meat.
 At a small farm the same farmer that cared for the animals could theoretically thank it for providing, and kill it quickly and humanely.
 If we choose to eat meat, it is my opinion that we must take these things into consideration.